Timothe-Dandoy/POLYFEM/README.md

   -  scripts: contains the scripts used for the analysis.

-  -  tmp: contains the temporary files produced during the analysis
+  -  tmp: contains the temporary files produced during the analysis.
+Can be filled by launching the scripts.

-  -  results: contains the outputs produced during the analysis
+  -  results: contains the outputs produced during the analysis.
+Can be filled by launching the scripts.

-  -  figures: contains the figures found in the report
+  -  figures: contains the figures found in the report.

-  -  annexes: contains the annexes found in the report
+  -  annexes: contains the annexes found in the report.